 Following are the limitations of Agile model.

-Agile is a methodology, whereas SDLC is a process, and SDLC has different methods within it, and Agile is one of them.
+Agile is a methodology, whereas SDLC is a process.
+SDLC has different methods within it, and Agile is one of them.
 In the SDLC, there are various methodologies, such as Agile, Waterfall, Unified Model, V Model, and Spiral Model.
-The selection of the methodology of traditional SDLC vs Agile depends on the project’s needs and size.
+The selection of the methodology of traditional SDLC vs Agile depends on the understanding of digital transformation needs and size of the project.
 The same approach can also be applied to the STLC, called the Software Testing Life Cycle.

 SDLC follows a sequential and structured approach to software development, while Agile is an iterative and flexible methodology that emphasizes collaboration and adaptability.